spldeolin/allison1875/README.md

 # *Allison 1875*

-> 「 *Dedicated to allison, I cannot say anymore* 」
+> 「 *Dedicated to allison, I cannot say anymore.* 」

-*Allison 1875* is a no-code-pollutional Java source code analyzing and transforming toolkit.
+*Allison 1875* is a toolkit for ultra-low-code-intrusive analysis and transformation of Java source code.

-It enable developers get better programming experience and higher productivity working via parsing code as Abstract Syntax Tree (AST).
+She provides a variety of practical source code tools, enabling developers to have a better experience and higher productivity during development.
+Hers underlying foundation is based on transforming Java source code into Abstract Syntax Trees (AST).

 ## Features

-*Allison 1875* provides the following developers friendly tools for now.
+*Allison 1875* provides the following tools for now.

-- *Spring Web MVC* oriented web API document generator
-- Inspection extensible source code inspector
+- Analyze and generate API documentation for the web API implemented through *Spring Web MVC* standard annotations. ( doc-analyzer)

+- Generate the persistence layer source code based on the MySQL table structure, including MyBatis mapper, Entity, and the 'Design' class required by other *Allison 1875* tools.
+The generation results are idempotent and do not affect the code written by developers manually. (persistence-generator)

+- Transform convenient-to-code initialization blocks in the source code that adhere to the conventions established by *Allison 1875* into standard *Spring Web MVC* request methods.
+Ensure that the parameters and return values of these request methods accurately reflect the data structures, validation, comments, and other aspects in the transformation results accurately reflect the information specified by developers in the initialization blocks. (handler-transformer)

+- Apply user-developed inspection methods to inspect the source code. (inspector)

+- Transform fluent-style expressions in the source code adhering to Allison1875 conventions (referred to as QueryChain) into standard MyBatis CRUD mapping methods and SQL statements.
+Ensure that the parameters, return values, internal implementations, and other aspects in the transformation results accurately reflect the information specified by developers in the QueryChain.  (query-transformer)

+- Transform convenient-to-code expressions in the source code adhering to Allison1875 conventions (referred to as StarChain) into source code composed of QueryChains and data assembly logic.
+After a subsequent transformation through query-transformer, transform into code, that used to query from a fact table and its dimension tables, and assemble data according to the one-to-one or one-to-many relationships specified by StarChain. (star-transfomer)

-- Boilerplate code generator and transformer
+- and other small, convenient tools. (gadget)

 ## Contribution